 - Dating is a coin toss which isn’t much different than it was back home.
 I’ve realized that when I decided to accept dating someone I probably wouldn’t have dated say three or four years ago.

 - I’m still the least romantic person I know and thanks to my ex for catching on to that. =P

 - Chivalry is not dead and a part of me is still caught by surprise.

 - “Momken netwaseel?” or “May we keep in touch?” has to be the funniest pickup line ever!
-So polite yet stupid and invasive in so many ways… especially when it’s the 20 year old kids almost every single time.
+So polite yet stupid and invasive in so many ways.
+Especially when it’s coming from a teenager almost every single time.

 - Wearing Ed Hardy outfits, I mean the whole covered from hat to shoes, never has and never ever will be cute.
 Walk away now.